 New Student Orientation

-A full schedule of events will be made available to students in early August.
+A full schedule of Orientation events will be made available to students during the summer.

 Health Record Form

 All first-time college students and any transfer students coming in with less than a full year of college coursework are required to live in the Meredith Willson Residence Hall.
 Other transfer and new graduate students are welcome to apply for housing as well.
-Housing assignments are based upon space availability and on a first come, first-served basis.
-To apply for on-campus housing, submit the housing application below.
 For transfer/graduate students, housing is not guaranteed; you will be notified if there is space after the first round of housing assignments is complete.

 Students who are not required to live on campus and are looking for off-campus housing resources can request access our private Facebook group, the Juilliard Off-Campus Housing Forum, where apartment listings, sublets, and roommate requests are posted.
 Individuals who have recently been accepted to Juilliard will have membership approved upon confirmation of enrollment.

 All new students will be sent an online pre-orientation course through Canvas, our Learning Management System.
 This course, called the Juilliard Online New Student Orientation (JONSO) provides a wide range of information about the school, as well as specific information for each student's program of study and required placement assessments.
 Students are required to complete JONSO before they arrive to campus.

 International students will also be required to complete the International Essentials course, which explains key immigration regulations, before they arrive to campus.

 New students are expected to attend New Student Orientation.
 However, if you have a professional commitment or medical situation that would prevent you from arriving to Orientation by your expected arrival date, you may request an approval for a late arrival.
 The late arrival request process will be made available here after April 15, 2020.
 Please be advised that late arrival requests are not guaranteed to be approved.